Our Campus

 Further Education

 Our NVQ courses are taught in community settings as well as on-site at our Farm campus.
-The Regenerative Horticulture NVQ is also taught in a spectacular walled garden, and Coppicing takes place within local woodlands as well as our own.
+The Regenerative Horticulture NVQ is also taught partly at Ty Mawr Farm, and Coppicing takes place within local woodlands as well as our own.

 Helping nature recover